 Fighting Cup (Japan)

-About Fighting Cup (Japan)
+Getting to Know Fighting Cup (Japan)

 Fighting Cup is a fighting game released exclusively in Japan for the Nintendo 64.
 It was developed during the platform's era of 3D gaming, where fighting games began incorporating more complex mechanics and visual styles.
 This title is notable for being a Japan-only release, which adds a layer of intrigue for collectors and players interested in regional exclusives.